Health Law (HEGL)

 HEGL 0290.
 Health Care Law.
 (2 Credits)

-As the country grapples with COVID-19, the worst pandemic in a century, the significance of the US health care system has become strikingly evident.
-Comprising an estimated one fifth of the nation’s economy, the system impacts virtually every sector of contemporary society – from employers to government entities to insurers to biotechnology innovators, as well as patients, physicians and hospitals – in the massive undertaking of providing for the health of the American people. <p> This course introduces students to a comprehensive approach for understanding, analyzing and resolving the myriad legal issues related to health care practice and administration.
-Initial sessions examine the evolution of US health care and the historical forces that converged to bring about this unique system. <p> The course next analyzes the major legislation and landmark cases that distinguish American health care, while highlighting the role of key stakeholders such as physicians, hospitals and pharmaceutical companies in shaping the health care landscape.
-Specifically, we will evaluate the Affordable Care Act (“ACA”), explore “conscience clauses” through the Hobby Lobby case, and discuss HIPAA, HITECH and GINA.
-Finally, imminent changes – hospital consolidation, physicians in 21st Century America, and the promise of genetic medicine – will be analyzed.
-Two sessions will be devoted to the COVID-19 crisis itself.
-First, we will hear from experts about the legal framework governing vaccine development, the rationing of scarce medical resources and the implementation of public health initiatives.
-During a second session, we will explore the legal issues affecting physicians and hospitals during the pandemic.
+This course presents an in-depth overview of the US Health Care System, focusing on landmark cases, statutes, and policies, as well as key stakeholders in the system.
+Comprising an estimated one fifth of the nation’s economy, the system impacts virtually every sector of contemporary society – from employers to government entities to insurers to biotechnology innovators, as well as patients, physicians, and hospitals – in the massive undertaking of providing for the health of the American people. <p> The course introduces students to a comprehensive approach for understanding, analyzing, and resolving the myriad legal issues related to health care practice and administration.
+Initial sessions examine the evolution of US health care and the historical forces that converged to bring about this unique system, as well as the challenges of access, price, quality, and equity that continue to plague the system.
+In addition, this semester we will spotlight the challenges of health care disparities and the controversy surrounding the recent Supreme Court Dobbs decision.
+The course next analyzes the major legislation and landmark cases that distinguish American health care, while highlighting the role of key stakeholders such as physicians, hospitals, and pharmaceutical companies in shaping the health care landscape.
+Specifically, we will evaluate the Affordable Care Act (“ACA”), explore “conscience clauses” through the Hobby Lobby case, and discuss HIPAA, HITECH, and GINA.
+Finally, imminent changes – hospital consolidation, physicians in 21st Century America, telehealth, the promise of genetic medicine and pharmaceutical breakthroughs, the impact of public health challenges such as COVID-19, and the role of private equity in health care services – will be analyzed.
 Upon successful completion of the coursework, students will have attained skills enabling them to successfully navigate the legal challenges associated with health care cases, to draft policies and legislative recommendations, and to devise effective strategies for addressing these complex issues.
-The class will be graded based on class participation and discussion (25%), as well as a final paper analyzing a topical health law issue (75%).
+The class will be graded based on class participation and discussion, a presentation on a topical health care issue (35%), and a final paper providing a critical legal analysis of a topical health law issue (65%).
 Students may use the course to satisfy the Writing Requirement.

 Attributes: INLJ, LLM, LWR, PIE.